 8. Compensation and Benefits Manager

 The compensation and benefits managers are responsible for preparation and implementation of compensation and benefits programs for their company employees.
 This includes planning to synchronize the organization’s budget constraints along with the worker’s demand.
 The final goal being creation of a salary structure that attracts new talents and retention the existing employees.

 These employees are expected to have a thorough understanding of pay and perks, various allowances, insurance, pension, company policies as well as employment and compensation laws.
 Some of the big MNC corporations are also making it necessary for these managers to have a basic understanding of strategic management as well.

 Some of the factors that are considered while developing the compensation and benefits plan includes the likes of economic conditions of a region, political and social environment, acceptable living standards and also the competitor company’s paying capacity.

-Compensation and benefits managers are expected to have minimum 5 years of experience in the field and earn an average salary of $87,957 per.
-In India, the average salary for this position is around Rs.
+Compensation and benefits managers are expected to have minimum 5 years of experience in the field and earn an annual salary of $87,957.
+In India, the median salary for this position is around Rs.
 12,75,000 per annum.

 9. HR Director

 A Human Resources Director is the person responsible for all HR activity within the organization.
 It is one of the most senior level positions in any company and includes various tasks like creating company-wide policies on hiring employees, compensation, promotion, retention, termination, insurance, etc.

 For larger companies, their duties also include studying the industry and designing the overall compensation system that can attract new talents as well as retain the existing employees.
 As per of the upper management team, they are also involved in framing programs and benefits plans that can help in getting their employees motivated and work hard towards the organizational goals.

 HR directors generally have more than a decade of experience in the HR field, and may get into this role after being promoted from an HR manager position.